 Bwindi Impenetrable National Park in Uganda

-Bwindi impenetrable national park is the most important national park in Uganda and the world at Large.
-This is because; the park hosts almost half of remaining mountain Gorillas in the world and the park.
-The park is situated in south western Uganda – approximately 8 hours drive from Kampala – the capital city of Uganda.
-It is situated along the Democratic Republic of Congo border next to the Virunga National Park and on the edge of the Albertine Rift.
-It comprises 331 square kilometres (128 sq mi) of jungle forests and contains both montane and lowland forest and is accessible only on foot.
+The Bwindi Impenetrable National Park is the most important national park in Uganda and the world at Large.
+This is because; the park hosts almost half of the remaining mountain Gorillas in the world and the park.
+The park is situated in southwestern Uganda – approximately 8 hours drive from Kampala – the capital city of Uganda.
+It is situated along with the Democratic Republic of Congo border next to the Virunga National Park and on the edge of the Albertine Rift.
+It comprises 331 square kilometers (128 sq mi) of jungle forests and contains both montane and lowland forest and is accessible only on foot.
 The Bwindi Impenetrable National Park is a UNESCO-designated World Heritage Site.

 Gorilla groups in Buhoma tracking section include:

 Bubare Gorilla family or M- Group- was among the first habituated group in Bwindi impenetrable National park in 1991.

 Habinyanja gorilla group – was habituated in 1997 and started receiving visitors in 1999.

 Rushegura Group – was formed after the power struggle in habinyanja group leading to separate into two groups.

 Bitukura group – it is among the newest gorilla group in Bwindi impenetrable National Park.